David McCourt: Career

 In 1993, he acquired control of a publicly traded company C-TEC Corporation.
 He spent four years selling subsidiaries to grow the business.
 In 1997, McCourt split C-TEC into three publicly traded companies - RCN Corporation, Cable Michigan, Inc. and Commonwealth Telephone Enterprises, Inc. and served as the CEO for all of them.

-McCourt was Chief Executive Officer and Chairman of RCN Corporation until its bankruptcy in 2004 following 23 consecutive quarterly losses and $4 billion of total losses.
+McCourt was chief executive officer and chairman of RCN Corporation until its bankruptcy in 2004 following 23 consecutive quarterly losses and $4 billion of total losses.

 McCourt later turned his attention to TV and film, taking various production roles.
 In 2005, he won an Emmy for the series Reading Rainbow, a long running children's show that encourages reading.
 McCourt also produced Miracle's Boys directed by Spike Lee on Nickelodeon's new teenage network.
-He served as Executive Producer on the ten-part documentary series "What's Going On?" which documented the impact of global conflict on children around the world.
+He served as executive producer on the ten-part documentary series "What's Going On?" which documented the impact of global conflict on children around the world.
+In 2025, it was announced that he would produce a new documentary, Amerigo, in association with South Florida PBS and American Public Television (APT) marking the 250th anniversary of American independence.

 In 2013, as the chairman and CEO of the investment firm Granahan McCourt, McCourt led a consortium of companies which included Oak Hill Advisers, as well as the family of Walter Scott Jr., to acquire the Irish Fibre Company, Enet.
 Its network is used by over 70 telecommunication operators providing broadband to millions of people across Ireland.
 McCourt acquired another Irish telecom operator, Airspeed Telecom, in 2014 for an undisclosed amount.
 At this point, McCourt and his partners had invested more than €100m in Irish Operations.

 Granahan McCourt took a controlling stake in internet video company Narrowstep Inc in 2006.
 McCourt became chairman and CEO and led a $10.5 million equity financing for the company in 2007.